Sneak peek into astounding observations reported by farmers, some of whose causes science is yet to unravel

 Kemo continues, “I have been farming for years and I know my crops very well.
 Another difference between the Aflasafe-treated and untreated groundnuts is that the Aflasafe-treated ones are drier which is a consumer preference, and also more solid and robust in warding off insect infestation.”

 What improvements would Kemo like to see?
 “Since people are becoming increasingly aware of Aflasafe and its benefits, the demand is rising.
-It is therefore important the product arrives on time, so we buy it and apply it on time.
+It is therefore important the product arrive on time, so we buy it and apply it on time.
 Or else NFSPMC will not recover what they have invested.
 I would also like to see quick buy-back by NFSPMC.
 Two months is too long a wait.”

 “I had heard of the dangers of aflatoxin on the media.
 Aflasafe has made a big difference for me.”